berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 -------------------------------

+* DONE: JOE:2020-02-14: Readme: Add Tabs and subtabs screen from provider
+* DONE:JOE:2020-02-16: ProvDemo: Update Buttons CSS to reflect what is required for the mockup.
+* DONE:JOE:2020-02-16: ProvDemo: Implement Special programs Tab.
+Page 31 - 37.
+Note implemented as a simple array rather than the multiple screens they showed.
+* DONE:JOE:2020-02-10: Demo: Dental Claim:Create basic ADA For Fields.
+* DONE:JOE:2020-02-15:  Editable Table: Add a way to group multiple widgets in a single cell when the table would otherwise be too wide.
+Note: Done by using a group widget in the table column.
 * DONE: JOE:2020-02-10: Ability to specify a class for label independent of class of the widget.
 * DONE:JOE:2020-02-11: Text widget when num_dec has been specified should reformat to fit the specification when it looses format.
 In reality this should be implemented as a general purpose function that allows a reformat pattern to do this work.
 * DONE:JOE:2020-02-05: ProvDemo: Download and parse public data for Dental providers to drive auto suggest, search and supply basic data for demo.